sergisiso/psyclone-spack/README.md

 # PSyclone Spack Software Stack

-This repository contains the Spack packages necessary to build some applications that have PSyclone as part of their build system.
+This repository contains the Spack packages necessary to build some of the applications that have PSyclone as part of their build system.
 As such, these packages do not install the final applications nor PSyclone itself.
 Instead they provide the necessary dependencies and environment variables (FC, LD_LIBRARY_PATH, ...) to build each application.
 You need your own version of PSyclone.
 Currently, this repository has:

 - lfric-build-environment
 - nemo-build-environment